Shao-Group/bamkit/README.md

 sudo apt-get install automake
 ```

-bamkit might also requires other libraries, such as `libbz`, depending on
+bamkit might also requires other libraries, such as `libz`, depending on
 your system.
 Install them if you encounter errors when compiling.

 After that run the script `build.sh`, which will generate the executable file `src/src/bamkit`.